What is a crown on teeth?

 How to maintain dental crowns?

 Modern dental crowns are easy to clean.
 Still, potential leftovers and bacteria can accumulate on the denture.
-This causes bad breath, inflammation of the gum and discoloration of the dental crown.
+This causes bad breath, inflammation of the gum and discolouration of the dental crown.
 Therefore when it comes to dental crowns – or to dentures generally -, you must clean them with the same tools you use for natural teeth: toothbrushes, dental floss and oral douche.
-Also you should go to the dentist’s for a professional cleansing every six months.
+Also you should go to the dentist’s for a professional cleaning every six months.

 Interested?
 Get yourself a quote for dental crowns in Hungary or learn about the costs of a dental crown.